Doug2D2/pelodata-serverless/README.md

 # pelodata-serverless

 A serverless implementation for interacting with the Peloton APIs.
 Each folder within the `services` folder represents an AWS Lambda function.
-Since Lambda expects code in zip format, once inside the folder you will need to build the go code and create a zip file.
-For example, if you want to update the login function run the following commands from inside the `services/login` folder:
+To build and deploy an individual function, run `make name=nameOfFunction` from the project root directory.
+This will build the go code, create a zip file, upload it to S3, and update the Lambda function code.

- - GOOS=linux GOARCH=amd64 go build -o login login.go
- - zip login.zip login
- - aws s3 cp login.zip s3://bucketName

-You will then need to update the code in Lambda using the AWS console.
-In the future the goal is to make this an automated process on PR merge or commit.